satoshipay/api/source/index.html.md

 # Introduction

-The SatoshiPay infrastructure is designed in a way that allows third parties to develop plugins (or apps) that facilitate the management and content provision of the digital goods that are exchanged via SatoshiPay.
-For this, SatoshiPay provides a public *Digital Goods API*.
-In order to integrate SatoshiPay as a service, the plugin must do three things:
+Welcome to the SatoshiPay API!
+You can use this API to make digital goods like articles, images, video/audio and downloadable files available for purchase using the SatoshiPay widget.
+This documentation covers:

-1. Communicate with the [Digital Goods API](#digital-goods-api) to manage the goods.
+* [Digital Goods API](#digital-goods-api) - Register and manage digital goods with SatoshiPay
-2. Insert [Content Items](#content-items) at the places in the website where the content of the digital goods should appear.
-3. Provide a [Content API](#content-api) endpoint that delivers the content of a purchased digital good.
+* [HTML Tags](#content-items) - How to embed digital goods into your website
+* [HTTP Resource](#content-api) - How to deliver paid content to your users

+### SatoshiPay and You

+To understand how SatoshiPay works you need to know the following:

+* You need to register your digital goods with SatoshiPay
+* You need to embed the digital goods and the SatoshiPay widget into your website
+* SatoshiPay handles the payments
+* You need to deliver the digital goods to your users via HTTP

-The following diagram illustrates how the plugin and SatoshiPay interact with each other:
+The following diagram illustrates how your website and SatoshiPay interact with each other:

 <p align="center">
   <img src="images/api.svg" width="450px" height="250px" />
 </p>

-For every provider, the SatoshiPay backend manages a set of abstract digital goods.
-These abstract goods only contain the price and some meta information, but not the content.
-The plugin can register and define these goods through the Digital Goods API.
+The SatoshiPay backend manages a registry of your digital goods.
+This registry only contains pricing and some meta information, but not the content itself.
+You can register and manage these goods through the Digital Goods API.

-The goods can be included as *content items* on the web page.
-The location of the content item tag determines the location of the content (and its placeholder, if the content hasn't been paid for yet) on the webpage.
+The goods can be embedded on your web page using HTML tags with special data attributes.
+The location of the HTML tag determines the position of the digital good on the page, or the position of its placeholder, if the good hasn't been paid yet.

-All content items are managed by the SatoshiPay widget that is injected in the web page.
-When the consumer buys a digital good, the widget handles the payment process by talking to the SatoshiPay backend.
-At the end of that process, the widget receives a payment certificate which is then used to fetch the actual content of the good from the *Content API*, which has to be provided by the plugin.
+The special HTML tags are recognised by the SatoshiPay widget, which needs to be included on every page that contains digital goods for sale.
+When the consumer buys a digital good, the widget handles the payment process by communicating to the SatoshiPay backend using a WebSocket connection.
+After a successful payment the widget receives a payment certificate, which is then used to fetch the actual content of the good from a special HTTP resource provided by you.